Internationalism at a Crossroads: Building Resilient Pathways for Global Development

 Instructions for Submission

-If papers are accepted, all presenters will be required to become members of CASID and pay both the 2023 Congress of the Humanities and Social Sciences and CASID 2023 conference registration fees.
+If papers are accepted, all presenters will be required to become members of CASID and pay the CASID 2026 conference registration fees.

 For general inquiries email: conference.coordinator@casid-acedi.ca